-Find resources, support, tips and conversations around removing the mental health stigma helping everyone to have a healthier attitude to mental health.
+Find resources, support and advice related to removing the stigma of mental health and helping everyone to have a healthier attitude towards mental health.

 What is stigma?